SaskiaFreytag/bioc-intro/_episodes/30-dplyr.md

 a `write_csv()` function that generates CSV files from data frames.

-Before using `write_csv()`, we are going to create a new folder, `data_output`, in our working directory that will store this generated dataset.
+Before using `write_csv()`, we are going to create a new folder, `data_output`, in our working directory (if we haven't already created it) that will store this generated dataset.
 We don't want to write generated datasets in the same directory as our raw data.
 It's good practice to keep them separate.
 The `data` folder should only contain the raw, unaltered data, and should be left alone to make sure we don't delete